 Jonathan Schofield on the 1945 Manchester Plan and modern echoes

-It’s hard to detect a thought through plan behind the rush to develop.
-It appears every scheme is judged purely on its own merits with scant regard as to how it might impact on the city scene.
-Of course reports have to be drawn up before planning permission can be granted but to the interested general citizen these appear toothless, and if they require changes to schemes, the changes appear minor.
+For many people, not intimately involved with Manchester planning, it’s hard to detect a comprehensive and connected plan behind the continued rush to develop.
+It appears every scheme is judged purely on its own merits with scant regard as to how it might impact on the overall city scene, or even a neighbouring development.
+Of course reports have to be drawn up before planning permission can be granted but to the interested general citizen these often appear toothless, and if they require changes to schemes, the changes appear minor.

 The principal writer was City Surveyor Rowland Nicholas and he wanted to take the end of World War II and turn it into an opportunity for Manchester to wipe the slate clean, ‘to enable every inhabitant of this city to enjoy real health of body and health of mind’.
 And my-oh-my how he and his team grabbed the chance with both hands, delivering what has become a fascinating monument to counterfactual imagination, a memorial to utopian aspiration.

 Rowland and his crew imagined a city centre of wide tree-lined boulevards, of fresh air, of zoned areas for commerce, housing, industry, education and recreation; a city freed from the gloom of the pre-World War II Great Depression, liberated from the filth of nineteenth century industrial grime, a rational city.
 The idea was to make Manchester a flagship for peacetime Britain, an example to others.

 Although written before the General Election of 1945 that swept Clement Atlee and the Labour Party to power, it seems to snugly fit the mood of the new administration and the nation.
 In the years ahead Atlee would pursue the notion of an egalitarian state defined by nationalised industries, the National Health Service, comprehensive education and an orderly retreat from Empire.